 - Never put too much food in a wok; don’t crowd the food.
 Lay the pieces of meat out flat in the wok, taking care not to overcrowd.

-- Instead of immediately stir-frying, let the meat sear for about 30-45 seconds, before starting to stir-fry.
+- Instead of immediately stir-frying, let the meat sear for about 30 to 45 seconds, before starting to stir-fry.
 Then, stir-fry the meat for a couple minutes until it changes color, splashing with a small amount of rice wine or dry sherry if desired.
 Remove the meat from the pan to keep it from overcooking and drain.
 Add the beef back into the pan as called for in the recipe.